- Portable Games

 In 2014, Chris Redfield was contacted by his sister Claire Redfield and informed about a biohazard outbreak on Sonido de Tortuga Island in the Caribbean and the island's history as a research site of former Umbrella CEO Oswell E. Spencer.
 Although Redfield's team was on a mission in the Mojave Desert at the time, he contacted the South America branch's Parker Luciani and requested a team to be sent to investigate.
 A battle with two B.O.W.'s left Luciani as the only survivor.
 A second team rescued several survivors.

 Since BSAA teams were meant to be able to be deployed within 12 hours, every headquarters of each branch was located near air force bases or airport hubs.
-The BSAA Headquarters was located in England at an undisclosed location, with no further details were released to the public.
-The branches established worldwide included North America, West Africa, East Africa, Oceania, Middle East, South America, Europe (where its headquarters is based) and Far East.
-Their jurisdictions are listed below:
+The BSAA Headquarters was located in London, England at an undisclosed location, with no further details released to the public.
+The jurisdictions of the branches established worldwide are listed below:

 - European Headquarters: Europe and Western Russia